greenstick/bootstrapping-package-management-on-exacloud/README.md

 ```
 Note: *Again, if your Miniconda installation is somewhere else, these paths may look different (but you probably already know that).*

-They should to be changed to:
+They should be changed to:
 ```
 export CC="$HOME/.linuxbrew/bin/gcc"
 export CXX="$HOME/.linuxbrew/bin/g++"